joeltimothyoh/Copy-Files/README.md

 * Right-click the script, and choose 'Run with PowerShell'.

 ### via Command line
-* Run the script as a command line in a PowerShell console.
+* Run the script via a command line.

 ```
 Powershell "C:\scripts\Copy-Files\Copy-Files-Batch001.ps1"
 ```

-### Managing Batches
+### Batches
 * Make as many copies of the standalone or configuration script as desired.
 * Give each script a unique name.
 * Fill in the sources, destinations, and robocopy options within each script.
 * Run each script to copy the respective files and directories.

+An example of scripts representing separate batches of files and directories to be copied:

 ```
-# Example names of scripts to copy batches of files and directories
-Copy-Files-Batch001.ps1
-Copy-Files-Batch002.ps1
-Copy-Files-Batch003.ps1
+Copy-Files-Project1.ps1
+Copy-Files-Project2.ps1
+Copy-Files-Data01.ps1
+Copy-Files-Data02.ps1
+Copy-Files-Backup.ps1
 ```

 ## Scheduling